IguanaBen/scabn/readme.txt

 = How do I select shipping options? =

-Unfortunately, Paypal and Google Wallet handle this differently.
-The shipping cost will depend on the shipping address (international, domestic, etc) and we don't ask for a customer's address -- Paypal or Google Wallet does.
-With Google Wallet, we provide different shipping options for different locations.
-Such as:

-1. Domestic Ground ($5)
-2. Domestic Express ($10)
-3. International Ground ($10)
-4. International Express ($20)

-Then Google Wallet lets the customer pick from any of the shipping options valid for their address.
-This means you can write your own function to determine shipping options via location, quantity, items, item weight, etc. Take a look at the getShippingOptions function in templates/default.php and copy it to templates/SOMETHING.php and edit as desired.
-Then in SCABN settings, select SOMETHING as your template.

-As for Paypal, it doesn't support this.
-Instead log in to your Paypal account and goto Profile, More Options, My Selling Tools, Shipping Calculations and you can define different shipping options for different locations and weight OR price of the order.
+Paypal doesn't support dynamic shipping optios, so log in to your Paypal account and goto Profile, More Options, My Selling Tools, Shipping Calculations and you can define different shipping options for different locations and weight OR price of the order.

 == Screenshots ==